yemelin/queue-test-task/README.md

-choose the latter to map the output directory to `DEST` if storage type is 1 in the config. program output will be in file `data.txt`
+choose the latter to map the output directory to `DEST` if storage type is 1 in the config. program output will be in file `data.txt` stop gracefully with `make stop`
+CTRL-C will stop execution gracefully, but return exit code 130